arr-ai/arrai/docs/expr-str.md

    ghi
    ```

-3. The last newline (`\n`) along with any whitespaces after the newline will be
+3. If the last newline (`\n`) is followed by pure whitespace, the newline and whitespace are discarded.
-   removed.

 4. If, after indentation removal, an embedded expression is the only remaining
    content on a line, and the formatted result is empty, then the entire line,